kurtcoder/int-argc.github.io/_posts/2015-2-19-redis-tutorial.md

 >
 >Basic knowledge in data structures.
 >
->It is Recommended that you have completed bluemix basics (link herE!!!)
+>It is recommended that you have completed [bluemix basics](http://pong-pantola.github.io/bluemix-basics)

 <br>